 Description: This adjustment to the RAB is for changes in NERL's capital which is used in its day-to-day activities: i.e. operating liquidity.
-Similar to net capex, this adjustment excludes specific items such as projects for the Ministry of Defence.
-This includes movements in the TRS relating to the RP3 period (2020-2022) to be recovered through revenues, starting in NR23.
+Similar to net capex, this adjustment excludes specific items such as projects for the Ministry of Defence and adjustments from the adoption of a new financial reporting standard that are not part of regulatory accounting.
+This excludes movements in the TRS relating to RP3 (2020-2022) to be recovered through revenues, starting in NR23 as described in 3c.

-Closing Working Capital for calendar year t (defined below)

-Closing Working Capital for calendar year t-1 x Annual RPI Growth for calendar year t
+- = Closing Working Capital for calendar year t (defined below) - Closing Working Capital for calendar year t-1 x Annual RPI Growth for calendar year t